Sauropterygia

 Subgroups

-Sauropterygia ("lizard flippers") is an extinct taxon of diverse, aquatic reptiles that developed from terrestrial ancestors soon after the end-Permian extinction and flourished during the Triassic before all except for the Plesiosauria became extinct at the end of that period.
-The plesiosaurs would continue to diversify until the end of the Mesozoic.
+Sauropterygia ("lizard flippers") is an extinct taxon of diverse, aquatic diapsid reptiles that developed from terrestrial ancestors soon after the end-Permian extinction and flourished during the Triassic before all except for the Plesiosauria became extinct at the end of that period.
+The plesiosaurs would continue to diversify until the end of the Mesozoic, when they became extinct as part of the end-Cretaceous mass extinction.
 Sauropterygians are united by a radical adaptation of their pectoral girdle, adapted to support powerful flipper strokes.
 Some later sauropterygians, such as the pliosaurs, developed a similar mechanism in their pelvis.
-It is possible that sauropterygians are a distant relatives of turtles, uniting them under the group Pantestudines, although this is still debatable as sauropterygians might be archosauromorphs or completely unrelated to both.
+Other than being diapsids, their affinities to other reptiles have long been contentious.
+Sometimes suggested to be closely related to turtles, other proposals have considered them most closely related to Lepidosauromorpha or Archosauromorpha, and/or the marine reptile groups Thalattosauria and Ichthyosauromorpha.

 From Wikipedia, the free encyclopedia · View on Wikipedia